 An Osprey nest

-The tour is highly recommended, especially for anyone new to St. Petersburg and/or Florida.
+This tour is highly recommended, especially for anyone new to St. Petersburg..
 Trams are offered once a day, twice on Saturdays.
 Arriving for the first tram ride will greatly increase your chances of seeing a gator.
-We were informed that the morning rider saw 10 gators, compared to 3 on our afternoon outing.
-Also be aware that gator sightings are much more common during the cooler winter months.
-Luckily, it was a rainy, overcast day so we were able to catch a glimpse of a few.
+We were informed that the morning ride saw 10 gators, compared to 3 on our afternoon outing.
+Also be aware that gator sightings are much more common during the cooler months.
+Luckily, it was a rainy, overcast day so we were able to observe several gators.

-The trails are clean and well marked.
+The trails are clean, although a bit under marked.
 You can access the side trails from the main trail loop, which is approximately a mile long.
 Below is a brief description of each trail.

-Main Trail (0.82 miles) You can access all the other trails by taking a journey around the main loop.
+Main Trail (0.82 miles) You can access all the other trails by starting on the main loop.

-Lake Maggiore Island – This is one of the best areas in the park to see gators.
-A few baby alligators were spotted on our visit.
-This is also a great spot to catch a glimpse of a turtle in the water.
+Lake Maggiore Island – One of the best areas in the park to see gators.
+We saw several baby alligators up close.
+This is also a great spot to see turtles in the water.

 Another baby alligator seen on our hike!